ECP-WarpX/impactx/docs/source/usage/python.rst

       :param t: positions as time-of-flight in c*t
       :param px: momentum in x
       :param py: momentum in y
-      :param pz: momentum in z
+      :param pt: momentum in t
       :param qm: charge over mass in 1/eV
       :param bchchg: total charge within a bunch in C